Skip to the content

 The tape must meet specific standards for automatic tape and reel dispensing.

+The sprocket holes must not have any cover tape over them.
+The cover tape cannot go beyond the edge of the carrier tape.
+The tape cannot stick to adjacent layers when wound around the carrier wheel.
 After removal of the top cover tape, components may not be allowed to fall out of the carrier tape.
 They must remain in position during the automatic application process.
 A tape may never contain spots where consecutive parts are missing from the reel.

 The process, packaging, and materials cannot impact the components.
 This includes their markings and their electrical and mechanical characteristics.
 Additional guidelines exist for further reference, including: